 - Applicant groups must agree to work with The Wisdom Factory CIC to, where appropriate, provide feedback on and images from the project to enable future promotion of the grant fund.

-- The closing date for applications is 31st March 2018; successful applicants will be notified by email shortly after that.
+- The window for applications is 1st to 31st March 2019; successful applicants will be notified by email shortly after that.

 - The decisions made by The Wisdom Factory CIC on which projects to fund will be final.